Murrmaid4/Work-Day-Scheduler/README.md

 # How to use

-Based on the current hour, the planner will show past, present and future hours based on different color.
+Based on the current hour, the planner will show past, present and future hours in different color.
 Past will be grey, present red and the future will be green

 ## Save to local Storage